endorama/jquery.buttonspinner/README.md

-feddback-button
+jquery.buttonspinner
 ===============

-A jQuery plugin for feedback in button, using spin.js
+A jQuery plugin for feedback spinner inside a button, using spin.js